rocky-linux/documentation/docs/labs/systems_administration_I/lab3-system_utilities.md

     ```

     Two new files were created.
 What are the names of the files and what are their contents?

 9. You can similarly redirect both stdout and stderr to the same file by using:

     ```bash
     [root@localhost folder1]# ls  –l   te_fil   &>   standard_both
     ```

 ## Exercise 12

 ### `rm`

-The "rm" command is used to delete files or directories.
+The `rm` command is used to delete files or directories.
 You are going to use `rm` to delete some of the files you created in the earlier exercises.

 #### To use `rm`

-1. While still in the folder1 directory, delete the file standard_err.
-Type “y” at the confirmation prompt.
+1. While still in the "folder1" directory, delete the file standard_err.
+Type “y” at the confirmation prompt:

     ```bash
     [root@localhost folder1]# rm   standard_err
     rm: remove `standard_err'? y
     ```

 2. Delete the “standard_out” file.
-To prevent being prompted for confirmation before deleting a file use the “–f “ option with the `rm` command.
+To prevent being prompted for confirmation before deleting a file use the “–f “ option with the `rm` command:

     ```bash
     [root@localhost folder1]# rm   -f   standard_out
     ```

 3. Change back to your home directory (/root) and delete the “folder2” directory.
 To use `rm` to delete a folder you need to use the “–r” switch:

     ```bash
     [root@localhost root]# rm  -r   folder2